lkaba-pro/unsupervised-learning-clustering/FIFA Players 2022/README.md

-# ⚽ Clustering FIFA 2022 Players using K-means and DBSCAN algorithms
+# ⚽ Clustering FIFA 2022 Players using K-means & DBSCAN algorithms

 In this notebook inspired by a tutorial on Youtube, we apply two unsupervised learning algorithms — **K-means** and **DBSCAN** — to the FIFA 2022 players dataset.